 The Other Red Meat

-I immediately reached for my newest, favorite cookbook, Marinades, Rubs, Brines, Cures & Glazes written by my friend Jim Tarantino for a marinade recipe.
+I immediately reached for my cookbook, Marinades, Rubs, Brines, Cures & Glazes written by my friend Jim Tarantino for a marinade recipe.
 I am new to this type of grilling so I picked one of his easiest marinade recipes for beef that turned out to be incredible.

 No seasonings or sauces, just cut and serve.
-Both my young daughters raved so it wasn't overly spicy and my 8 year old had both seconds and thirds.
+Both my young daughters raved so it wasn't overly spicy and my 8-year-old had both seconds and thirds.

 Marinade

-I used Jim's Basic Red Wine Marinade For Beef but you really want to check out his other 399 recipes in his Marinades, Rubs, Brines, Cures & Glazes.
+I used Jim's Basic Red Wine Marinade For Beef but you want to check out his other 399 recipes in his Marinades, Rubs, Brines, Cures & Glazes.
 The book is a great explanation of how all this stuff works.

-I used this marinade on two skirt steaks but it would be great on New York strip steaks, sirloin, tri tips, beef kabobs or even venison.
+I used this marinade on two skirt steaks but it would be great on New York strip steaks, sirloin, tri-tips, beef kabobs, or even venison.

 Grilled Marinated Skirt Steak Recipe